 A10.4 Appeals Panel.
-The appeals panel shall be appointed by the U.S. TAG Administrator, Chair and shall consist of three individuals who have not been directly involved in the matter in dispute, and who will not be materially or directly affected by any decision made or to be made in the dispute.
+The appeals panel shall be appointed by the U.S. TAG Chair and shall consist of three individuals who have not been directly involved in the matter in dispute, and who will not be materially or directly affected by any decision made or to be made in the dispute.
 Members of the TAG that voted on an issue under appeal may not serve on a related appeals panel.
 At least two members shall be acceptable to the appellant and at least two shall be acceptable to the respondent.
 Unresolved claims of a conflict of interest against a potential panelist shall be decided by the TAG Chair after a review of each party's written concerns.
 If a panel cannot be agreed upon within fifteen (15) calendar days, the TAG Chair working with the TAG Administrator, may appoint an impartial panel, taking any prior conflict of interest concerns stated by the parties into account.
 The names and affiliations of the panel shall be provided to the parties to the appeal.

 A10.5 Conduct of the Hearing.
 The appellant has the burden of demonstrating adverse effects, improper actions, or inactions and the efficacy of the requested remedial action.
-The respondent has the burden of demonstrating that the eommittee-TAG and the U.S. TAG Administrator took all actions in compliance with these procedures and applicable ISO procedures, and that the requested remedial action would be ineffective or detrimental.
-Each party may adduce other pertinent arguments, and members of the appeals panel may address questions to individuals.
-Robert's Rules of Order (latest edition) shall apply to questions of parliamentary procedure not covered herein for the hearing.
+The respondent has the burden of demonstrating that the TAG and the U.S. TAG Administrator took all actions in compliance with these procedures and applicable ISO procedures, and that the requested remedial action would be ineffective or detrimental.